Khaidde/Scuft/README.md

 SCUFT is an educational scripting language primarily used for physics simulations.
 It stands for "Scientific Computation Used For Teaching".
 Currently, SCUFT has an intended target of intro level college physics and related mathematical subfields.
 This repository is a prototype project for future development plans.

+Note: The typescript implementation of the compiler is discontinued.
+Currently being ported over to C++ for integration with LLVM.

 ## Why Use Scuft?
 Besides the amazing name, there are a ton of benefits to using Scuft as opposed to many main stream scientific computation languages.
 The most popular of which include C++ and Fortran.
 These languages prioritize speed and flexibility, something which is often needed in intense scientific computations but not necessarily in an intro level physics course.